NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.
          A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
          See `ANSI/RESNET/ACCA 310-2020 <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
-  .. [#] If HeatingAirflowCFM not provided, defaults to 360 cfm/ton.
+  .. [#] If HeatingAirflowCFM not provided, defaults to 360 cfm/ton if CoolingAirflowCFM also not provided, otherwise HeatingCapacity * CoolingAirflowCFM / CoolingCapacity.
-  .. [#] If AirflowDefectRatio is not zero, HeatingAirflowCFM is the same as InstalledAirflow in the above equation.
-  .. [#] If CoolingAirflowCFM not provided, defaults to 360 cfm/ton.
+  .. [#] If CoolingAirflowCFM not provided, defaults to 360 cfm/ton if HeatingAirflowCFM also not provided, otherwise CoolingCapacity * HeatingAirflowCFM / HeatingCapacity.
-  .. [#] If AirflowDefectRatio is not zero, CoolingAirflowCFM is the same as InstalledAirflow in the above equation.
   .. [#] If CrankcaseHeaterPowerWatts not provided, defaults to 10 W per ton of rated cooling capacity per RESNET MINHERS Addendum 82.
   .. [#] PanHeaterControlType choices are "continuous" or "defrost mode".
   .. [#] If PanHeaterControlType is "continuous", the pan heater will operate anytime the outdoor temperature is below 32F.